-Goal setting benefits the whole team.
-Communicating clear goals and the progress of the project builds opportunities to give and receive constructive feedback.
-Goals develop overall group accountability which allows both individual and team growth.
-Team members can buy into good goal-setting and own their part in delivering good outcomes.
+Goal setting benefits the whole project team.
+Communicating clear goals and the project’s progress builds opportunities to give and receive constructive feedback.
+Goals develop overall group accountability and strengthen team collaboration, which allows both individual and team growth.
+Team members can buy into good goal setting and own their part in delivering good outcomes.

 For the project itself

-Good project goals are key to successfully achieve project completion.
+Good project goals are key to successfully achieving project completion.
 Goals make it easier to deliver projects on time and within budget.
-The process can be evaluated both during and at the end of the project, leading to a clearer understanding of how goal-setting impacted the process.
-Each completed project can set the scene for more empowered project goal-setting in the future.
+The process can be evaluated both during and at the end of the project, leading to a clearer understanding of how goal setting impacted the standardized process.
+Each completed project can set the scene for more empowered project goal setting in the future.

 Specific, measurable, attainable, relevant, and time-bound (SMART) goals help in creating a sound goal statement.
 SMART goals establish a framework that makes goal-setting a breeze, allowing you to cover all aspects of the project.
-They will help you implement your team’s objectives and gain an overall picture for both low and high-impact projects.
+They will help you implement your team’s project objective and gain an overall picture of both low and high-impact projects.

 Generic goals are a no-go if you want to be SMART about it.
 Knowing exactly what you want to do allows you to push for target tasks that will take you there.
-If a goal is unclear, then it’s practically impossible to track where you are and to reach your objective on time and within the projected budget.
+If a goal is unclear, then it will be practically impossible to track where you are and to reach your project management objectives on time and within the projected budget.

 Make your goals descriptive and detailed.
-Instead of just saying you want to increase online traffic, being specific means saying you want to increase website traffic by x number of users by x months.
-Ensure your specific goals are also clearly understood and agreed with stakeholders and by your team.
+Instead of just saying that you want to increase online traffic, being specific means saying that you want to increase website traffic by x number of users in x months.
+Ensure your specific project management goals are also clearly understood and agreed upon with stakeholders and your team.

 You may feel great about where a project is standing but you may not be 100% sure if you’re on track, or if you have enough resources to complete it.
-The key ingredient to project management success is to incorporate the necessary metrics.
+The key ingredient to the project’s success is to incorporate the necessary metrics.
 These standards and benchmarks help you evaluate your project.
-A measurable goal also identifies any necessary adjustments and how much time and resources are needed going forward.
+A measurable project management goal also identifies any necessary adjustments and how much time and resources are needed going forward.

 Some simple examples of how to effectively manage your project status are:

-Clients often come to the table with nearly impossible targets or decide to add further goals to a project once underway.
-A project manager’s challenge is to ensure that the project’s goals are attainable and keep an eye on what is feasible and reasonable.
-Making goals attainable means that you find a way to build in unexpected developments.
+Clients often come to the table with nearly impossible targets or decide to add further goals to a project once it’s underway.
+A project manager’s challenge is to ensure that the project’s goals are attainable and to keep an eye on what is feasible and reasonable.
+Setting an achievable goal means that you find a way to build in unexpected developments.

 For example, you may have a team of four people but one is on vacation, making it challenging to wrap up a huge deal in a week.
 Have you built in some reserves in terms of resources, or is there an option for extra time?
 Good project managers build in the ability to adjust their goals to account for the variations that will inevitably hit a project.

 Efficient project leaders will ask the right questions to ensure project goals are relevant.
-They will have good knowledge of the project and know that goals will be relevant depending on the skill set of the team, the budget, and the timescale.
+They will have good knowledge of the project and know that goals will be relevant depending on the project management skills of the team, the budget, and the timescale.